Students/Abafundi

 Dr. Sinaye Ngcapu, Centre for the AIDS Programme of Research in South Africa

-Prof Nceba Gqaleni, African Health Research Institute, Durban, South Africa
+Prof Nceba Gqaleni, Africa Health Research Institute, Durban, South Africa

 Sphamandla Hlatshwayo